Meet our Team

 Out of the office you will probably catch Jordan either outside with her dog, Georgia, or gathered around a table playing board games with Friends and Family.

 Real Life DIrector

-Locally, Melissa has volunteered with various associations including the Utah Food Bank, ELL classes at Salt Lake Community College , the Asian Association of Utah, Promise South Salt Lake, and RESULTS.
+Locally, Melissa has volunteered with various associations including the Utah Food Bank, ESL classes at Salt Lake Community College , the Refugee and Immigrant Center – Asian Association of Utah, Promise South Salt Lake, and RESULTS.
 It is through these opportunities that her passion for service was born.
 She hopes that through her continued support of these organizations, and her involvement with Real Life, she will be able to continue to foster Youthlinc’s mission of creating lifetime humanitarians in teens today that will continue to benefit the community for many years to come.

 Melissa graduated from Westminster college with her Bachelor’s Degree in Public Health.
-In her free time she enjoys reading, dancing, hiking, kayaking, and taking care of her dog, Honey.
+In her free time she enjoys skiing, yoga, reading, and taking care of her dog, Honey.

 Shannon’s involvement with Youthlinc began in 2015 as a parent of a Youthlinc student.
 Watching the growth and development in her own daughter ignited the dedication she has for Youthlinc and it’s mission.
 She has since watched a similar passion for service grow in hundreds of students as the Local Service Director as well as in two more of her own children.